The main treatment for phaeochromocytoma is surgery. Other treatments include internal radiotherapy, external radiotherapy and chemotherapy.

 Targeted cancer drugs

-Targeted cancer drugs work by ‘targeting’ those differences that help a cancer cell to survive and grow.
-Researchers have looked at targeted drugs for people with phaeochromocytoma that has spread.
+Targeted cancer drugs work by ‘targeting’ the differences in cancer cells that help them to survive and grow.
+Researchers have looked at targeted drugs such as sunitinib for people with phaeochromocytoma that has spread.
 We still don't know how well these drugs work compared to chemotherapy.